Meromorphic tensor equivalence for Yangians and quantum loop algebras: The commutative -matrix of the Yangian

 Let $\calC\subset\C$ be a contour, and $a_\ell:\C\to\End(V_\ell)$, $\ell=1,2$ two meromorphic functions which are analytic within $\calC$ and commute with the operators $\{\xi_{i,r}\}_{i\in\bfI,r\in\N}$.
 For any $k\in\bfI$, define operators $X_k^{\pm,\ell}\in\End(V_1\otimes V_2)$ by

 \begin{prop} The following commutation relations hold

 \end{prop}

 \begin{pf} We only prove the first relation.
 The second one follows from the first and the unitarity property of Theorem \ref{thm: coeff}.
 We begin by computing the commutation between $X_k^{\pm,1}$ and a typical summand in $\log \A_{V_1,V_2}(s)$.
 Set $b=\pm\hbar d_ia_{ik}/2$.
+Note that the definition of $X_k^{\pm, 1}$ does not change if we replace the contour $\calC$ by a smaller one $\calC'$, as long as both $\calC$ and $\calC'$ enclose the same set of poles of $x_k^{\pm}(v)$.
+Let $\calC_1$ be the contour chosen for the definition of $\A_{V_1,V_2}(s)$ given in Section \ref{ssec: op-A}.
+According to Lemma \ref{lem: imp-lem}, if $v_0$ is a pole of $x_k^{\pm}(v)$ then $\calC_1$ must enclose $v_0\pm b$.
+Combining these observations, we will assume, in the calculation below, that $\calC_1$ encloses $\calC$ and its translates by $\pm b$.
 By \eqref{eq: imp-lem},

-where the third identity follows by choosing the contour ${\calC_1}$ so that it encloses $\calC$ and its translates by $\pm b$, and by using the fact that $s$ is such that $t_j(u+s)$ is holomorphic inside ${\calC_1}$.
+where the third equality follows from the fact that $s$ is such that $t_j(u+s)$ is holomorphic inside ${\calC_1}$.
+Note that the third and the fourth terms on the \rhs of the second equality vanish since their integrands are holomorphic in the variable $v$.

 Let the indeterminate $T$ of Section \ref{ssec: q-cartan} act as the difference operator $Tt_j(v)=t_j (v-\hbar/2)$.
 Then,

 where the second equality follows from \eqref{eq:B inv}.
 The claimed identity easily follows from this. \end{pf}